Skip to Main Content

 Research access to the collections

-On-site access to the Archives and Special Collections within our three sites (Palace Green Library, Ushaw College Library and 5 The College) is available for both members of Durham University and external researchers.
+On-site access to the Archives and Special Collections is available for both members of Durham University and external researchers.

 For further information on our sites and services, see the guide to University Library and Collections and Partner Library sites: